We’re Rated “Excellent”

 These spots are most likely not mould but calcium lactate crystals, which form when the lactic acid in cheese combines with calcium.

-Cheese comes with a 'best before' date, which is a guideline for quality, not safety.
+Cheese comes with a 'best before' date, or use by date, which is a guideline for quality, not safety.

 At the Cheshire Cheese Company, all our waxed cheeses typically have between one and six months as best before dates.